stschoelzel/My-Shared-Compendia/README.md

 *Remeber*  that you need to unlock your compendia to add to them.

-Compendia are locked by default, because every change you manually do will be reverted on a update.
+Compendia are locked by default, because every change you manually did will be reverted on an update.
 Thats why you need to break the update function.

 ## Default Setup